peter88213/nvhelp-de/source/plot_menu.rst

 **Ein ODS-Dokument exportieren**

-Mit **Plot > Plot-Liste exportieren (Tabelle)** kann man create a spreadsheet with a row for each section and a column for each Plotlinie.
+Mit **Plot > Plot-Liste exportieren (Tabelle)** können Sie create a spreadsheet with a row for each section and a column for each Plotlinie.
 Associations between Plotlinien and sections are color-highlighted.
 Plotpunkt Titels are displayed.